-In other words, Yoga means uniting of the time-bound consciousness with the Timeless Consciousness within (Mool: Jot Saroop, Tru Nature…) — experience or realization of Unity, Rabb or Universal Energy; existing as an Indivisible Whole (Saabat Soorat), complete merger with Totality or Hukam, and so on.
+In other words, Yoga means uniting of the time-bound consciousness with the Timeless Consciousness within (Mool…) — experience or realization of Unity (Rabb or Universal Energy); or existing as an Indivisible Whole (Saabat Soorat), or complete merger with Totality or Hukam (System-Rule-Law of Nature), and so on.

-Thus, its the skill in thoughts, words and action (Karma) that leads to the state of Perfection (Pooran) which is full of Bliss (Anand) and totally free from the experience of repeated suffering (sorrow or Dukha).
+Thus, its the skill in thoughts, words and action (Karma) that leads to the state of Perfection (Pooran Pada), which is full of Bliss (Anand) and free from the experience of repeated suffering (sorrow or Dukha) here and now.

 - ਸੋ ਜੋਗੀ ਜੁਗਤਿ ਸੋ ਪਾਏ ਜਿਸ ਨੋ ਗੁਰਮੁਖਿ ਨਾਮੁ ਪਰਾਪਤਿ ਹੋਇ ॥ ਤਿਸੁ ਜੋਗੀ ਕੀ ਨਗਰੀ ਸਭੁ ਕੋ ਵਸੈ ਭੇਖੀ ਜੋਗੁ ਨ ਹੋਇ ॥ ਨਾਨਕ ਐਸਾ ਵਿਰਲਾ ਕੋ ਜੋਗੀ ਜਿਸੁ ਘਟਿ ਪਰਗਟੁ ਹੋਇ ॥੨॥: He alone is a Yogi, and he alone finds the Way, who, as Gurmukh, obtains the Naam.
 In the body-village of that Yogi are all (Virtues); this Yoga is not obtained by outward show (of religion).
 O Nanak! such a Yogi is very rare; within whom Awakens (Naam: Wisdom, Virtues, Truth…). (sggs 556).